zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/apply-spatial/apply-spatial.md

     ![Image alt text](images/spatial-02.png "Test the function")

-3. Before creating a spatial index, you must insert a row of metadata for the geometry being indexed.
+4. Before creating a spatial index, you must insert a row of metadata for the geometry being indexed.
 This metadata is stored in a centralized spatial metadata table exposed to users through the view USER\_SDO\_GEOM\_METADATA available to all users.
 Instead of creating a spatial indexe on a geometry column, you will be creating function-based spatial indexes.
 Therefore you insert spatial metadata specifying the function instead of a column.
 It is required that the function name be prefixed with the owner name.
-Run the following commands to insert spatial metadata for the CUSTOMER and PIZZA_LOCATIONS tables.
+Run the following commands to insert spatial metadata for the CUSTOMER\_CONTACT and PIZZA\_LOCATION tables.

     ```
     <copy>
     INSERT INTO user_sdo_geom_metadata VALUES (
-     'CUSTOMER',
+     'CUSTOMER_CONTACT',
      user||'.LATLON_TO_GEOMETRY(loc_lat,loc_long)',
       sdo_dim_array(
           sdo_dim_element('X', -180, 180, 0.05), --longitude bounds and tolerance in meters